 *Email to request framed 24 x 30 print ($549 + shipping)

-Unframed prints ship in 1-3 business days.
-Please allow 2-3 weeks for delivery of framed prints.
+Unframed prints ship rolled in cardboard tube within 1-3 business days.
+Please allow 3 weeks for delivery of framed prints.

 When I was a child, I believed in all of the folk mythologies: animals born from rocks and greats birds that could block out the sun.
 As I have gotten older my beliefs have deepened, and my imagination has grown more vivid.
 There are miracles in the world of nature that can be witnessed daily, and these have been the inspiration for much of my recent artwork.